opentofu/tofu-ls/docs/language-clients.md

 ## Syntax Highlighting

-Read more about how we recommend Terraform files to be highlighted in [syntax-highlighting.md](./syntax-highlighting.md).
+Read more about how we recommend OpenTofu files to be highlighted in [syntax-highlighting.md](./syntax-highlighting.md).

 ### Internal parser